audioxide/data/data/posts/20170504-reviews-run-the-jewels-run-the-jewels-2.md

   - hip hop
   - death grips
 featuredimage: album-artwork/run-the-jewels-2-run-the-jewels.jpg
 artworkCredit: was designed by American artist Nick Gazin.
 Duo co-founder El-P was adamant that their logo involve hand gestures.
-“They’re kind of these blue demonic hands and there’s something either frightening or friendly about them,” Gazin said.
-“I see them as being this kind of ‘haunted house’ aesthetic, not necessarily satanic.”
+‘They’re kind of these blue demonic hands and there’s something either frightening or friendly about them,’ Gazin said.
+‘I see them as being this kind of ‘haunted house’ aesthetic, not necessarily satanic.’
 artworkCreditSource: https://ew.com/article/2015/01/20/run-the-jewels-artist-nick-gazin-marvel/
 artist: Run the Jewels
 album: Run the Jewels 2